 Turner’s work has been featured locally, nationally, and internationally.
 His favorite pieces are ones where he can fold in a few layers of meaning under the surface.
 Living by the artistic philosophy that “between seeming contradictions lie greater truths,” Turner says he wants his sculptures to work on several levels with the viewer: always pleasing to the eye and always giving the mind “something to chew on.”

 “I’ve always felt like humans divide things too simply into just two opposing categories—good or evil, black or white, right or wrong—and that we overlook a lot of the nuance and other possibilities, or miss the larger truths,” Turner says.

 One example is his sculpture “Blind Eye Sees All (No Secrets Anymore),” which was purchased by Ripley’s Believe It or Not.
 The multimedia assemblage piece was created with cameras and lenses welded together, some containing a watching eyeball.
 Turner took the sculpture to the next level by having one of the cameras serve as a functioning security camera.
-A monitor in another room of the museum displays the live video feed of people looking at the piece.
+A monitor in another room of the museum displays the live video feed that was prepared by this corporate video production which consists of people looking at the piece.
 Turner was even able to speak to viewers with the camera’s two-way microphone.
 Once a kid was poking at the sculpture, so Turner yelled, “Don’t touch me!”

 “This may be why the login password was changed by Ripley’s staff,” he jokes. “[But] it truly added meaning to the piece.”